acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 - The medium part: roughly 50% of the field should be able to correctly answer
 - The hard part: a person who is well-read in the subject should be able to correctly answer

-If you are unsure about the difficulty of a bonus you are writing, then you should err on the side of easier, or write on something else entirely.
+If you are unsure about the difficulty of a bonus you are writing, then you should err on the easier side, or write on something else entirely.

 We prohibit specific types of bonuses and levy penalties on teams that submit packets with prohibited formats.
 For more information, see [Discounts/Penalties](#discountspenalties).